lipemat/use-immer-reactn/README.md

 };
 ```

 You may also pass a finished object instead of a callback to the updater function.
-This allows to externally finish an object and/or receive a draft to a callback from the same `useGlobalImmer` updater.
+This allows to externally finish an object and or mutate a draft from the same `useGlobalImmer` updater interchangeably.

 ```jsx
 export default () => {